TomVincentUK/snompy/docs/development.rst

   Use ``git add`` and ``git commit`` with descriptive commit messages.

 * **Create tests first.**
-  All features in ``pysnom`` should be tested to check they work, so we encourage using `test-driven development <https://en.wikipedia.org/wiki/Test-driven_development>`_.
+  All features in ``snompy`` should be tested to check they work, so we encourage using `test-driven development <https://en.wikipedia.org/wiki/Test-driven_development>`_.
   This means the first step when adding a new feature should usually be to create at least one test which will only pass when the new feature works correctly.
-  Your new test should be added to the existing test suite in `./pysnom/tests`.
+  Your new test should be added to the existing test suite in `./snompy/tests`.
   You can find out how to write good tests by following the `pytest documentation <https://pytest.org/>`_.
   Once your test is created, run the test suite by typing::